 Workers in Mrs. Eddy’s homes were carefully screened and selected, first by a committee in Boston, and then by Mrs. Eddy herself.
 For example, Elizabeth Kelly recalled that after she and her cousins Katharine and Kate Retterer were recommended to the committee, Thomas Hatten was sent from Boston to Ohio to interview them.
 Some time after his return to Boston, Katharine received a letter requesting that she and Elizabeth come to Boston immediately, where they learned they had been selected to join the household at Pleasant View.
 The house and kitchen workers dined together and had their own sitting room with a piano, magazines, and other materials for their moments of relaxation.

-Margaret Macdonald, Housekeeper.
+Margaret Macdonald, housekeeper

 When Mrs. Eddy first arrived at her new home in Chestnut Hill, she found her rooms uncomfortably large.
 One month later, her rooms were made smaller, more like the cozy study and bedroom she had left behind at Pleasant View.
 Over a period of three weeks, she stayed in temporary quarters on the third floor, while her second-floor study was reduced by about six feet, the windows were enlarged, and her bedroom was cut nearly in half.
 At last it was a place where she could feel at home.
 After dinner, Mrs. Eddy loved to sit quietly in the bay window of her study, or in the small room above the front entrance, gazing out at the lengthening shadows and the activity beyond her gates on Beacon Street.
 Once a week, during Mrs. Eddy’s drive, Margaret Macdonald helped sweep and dust her study and other rooms.
 The housekeepers pressed tacks into the rugs to mark the exact positions of furniture they had moved for cleaning.
 Margaret had been called to Pleasant View in 1907, later moving with the household to Chestnut Hill.
 She also helped answer the front door and assisted in planning and preparing Mrs. Eddy’s meals.

-Orderliness, Neatness and Dispatch.
+Orderliness, neatness, and dispatch

 Adam Dickey observed that orderliness, neatness, and dispatch were among Mrs. Eddy’s leading characteristics, and that to her, rooms and decorative objects represented conditions of thought.
 He recalled, “It was a law with Mrs. Eddy that everything had its rightful place and must always be in that place.”
-Martha Wilcox and Katherine Retterer were among the housekeepers who accomplished those goals day in, day out.
+Martha Wilcox and Katharine Retterer were among the housekeepers who accomplished those goals day in, day out.

 In November 1910 Mrs. Eddy called Martha to her study.
 Martha later commented, “I wish you might have heard her expressions of gratitude for her home and her gratitude to those who were caring for her home…and what it meant to her to have such a place in which to do her work and carry on the movement of Christian Science.”
 Martha also served, at times, in specific prayerful support of the work.
 At Mrs. Eddy’s suggestion Martha was admitted to the Normal class in December 1910, and went on to serve as a Christian Science practitioner and teacher for the next thirty-six years.

-Adelaide Still, Mrs. Eddy’s Personal Maid
+Adelaide Still, Mrs. Eddy’s personal maid

 In the 1890s in Bristol, England, a very young Minnie Adelaide Still struggled through years of darkness — through grief, poverty, and unhappiness — to find God.
 Moving to London, she was introduced to Christian Science in 1900, and later received Christian Science class instruction.
 Her life improved, and in 1906 she was able to go to the United States.
 The next year, she was called to serve in the household at Pleasant View.
 Mrs. Eddy selected Adelaide Still to be her personal maid, saying that she had been praying to God to send her someone — and she believed He had.
 Because there was already at least one Minnie in the household, Miss Still was called by her middle name, “Adelaide.”
 After the move back to the Boston area, she gladly stayed on with Mrs. Eddy during the Chestnut Hill years.